kimhendrickx/curstatCI/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have
+In this version I have:

 * corrected an error in the source code of the function ComputeBW.